The Neuropathy Institute,

 When repeated often enough the treatments result in markedly reduced neuropathy symptoms.

 things like, “I don’t get the electric-like pains so often now," or “the stabbing pain is less intense.”

 deficits improve, patients report less numbness, greater ability to feel hot and cold liquids with their hands, less “pins

 and needles” feelings and things like “the sponges are now only 2 inches thick.
 I was walking on 4

-that is usually first noted by a spouse or friend, before the patient realizes the change.
-Patients will
+is usually first noted by a spouse or friend, before the patient realizes the change.
+Patients will report

-report using their cane less at home, not needing a walker any more, no longer needing the “foot drop” brace due
+using their cane less at home, not needing a walker any more, no longer needing the “foot drop” brace due to improved

-to improved strength, and the ability to walk longer distances.
-The point is, relief comes in increments
+strength, and the ability to walk longer distances.
+The point is, relief comes in increments as the

 with each visit.

 fail to heal, we are unable to explain why.
 All patients receive the Palmer Protocol treatments,